mjambon/purple-fringe/README.md

 It is useful, or perhaps critical, to understand why mixing blue and red dots produces a perception of purple, even though none of the light emitted from blue and red dots needs to have the wavelength of the purple band of the rainbow.
+School and Wikipedia are your friends.

 Here's my mental model of purple fringing, which may be inacurrate but turned out to be good enough.
 It may not work as well or at all for